• Skip to primary navigation

 How long to steam lobster?

-Steam lobster about 40 seconds per ounce.
+Steam lobster for about 40 seconds per ounce.

 How much water to steam lobster?